aanarchyy/bully/README.md

-This is my personal copy of the original bully project.

 # OVERVIEW

 **Bully** is a new implementation of the WPS brute force attack, written in C. It is conceptually identical